-Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect, and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30-days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract, excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect; and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least thirty (30) days before the desired date of cancellation.
 A month-to-month extension may only be executed by the procurement officer via a written contract amendment.